CHASE: Robust Visual Tracking via Cell-Level Differentiable Neural Architecture Search: Empirical Experiments

-\textbf{LaSOT \cite{LaSOT}}: LaSOT is a long-term and challenging tracking benchmark consisting of $1400$ videos and $3.5$M frames, with $2500$ frames per video on average.
+In this section, the state-of-the-art evaluations are performed on five large-scale visual tracking benchmarks (refer to Sec.~\ref{sec:eval}) and the proposed CHASE tracker is compared with various state-of-the-art visual trackers, namely ECO \cite{ECO}, SiamMask \cite{SiamMask}, DaSiamRPN \cite{DaSiamRPN}, SiamRPN++ \cite{SiamRPN++}, ATOM \cite{ATOM}, DCFST \cite{DCFST}, COMET \cite{COMET}, SiamFC++ \cite{SiamFCpp}, DiMP-50 \cite{DiMP}, PrDiMP-50 \cite{PrDiMP}, KYS \cite{KYS}, SiamAttn \cite{SiamAttn}, MAML \cite{MAML}, ROAM++ \cite{ROAM}, SiamCAR \cite{SiamCAR}, SiamBAN \cite{SiamBAN}, D3S \cite{D3S}, Ocean \cite{Ocean}, and LightTrack \cite{LightTrack}. \\ \textbf{GOT-10k \cite{GOT-10k}}: This large high-diversity dataset includes over $10$K videos as the training set and $180$ videos for evaluation without publicly available ground-truth.
+Notably, the target classes for evaluation do not overlap with training ones.
+Hence, this dataset is usually used for studying the transferability of proposed approaches for tracking unseen targets.
+Therefore, the proposed CHASE uses its training set as one of the hold-out sets to early-stop the cell searching phase.
+The comparison results presented in Table~\ref{tab_results} show that the CHASE outperforms the baseline up to $3.6\%$, $5\%$, and $2.2\%$ in terms of AO and SR at overlap thresholds of $0.5$ and $0.75$, respectively.
+Besides, the CHASE has achieved better results ($4.7\%$ in AO, $6.2\%$ in SR\textsubscript{0.5}) compared with the LightTrack \cite{LightTrack}.\\ \textbf{LaSOT \cite{LaSOT}}: LaSOT is a long-term and challenging tracking benchmark consisting of $1400$ videos and $3.5$M frames, with $2500$ frames per video on average.
 The test set contains $280$ videos and $690$K frames with target disappear/reappear scenarios.
 Thus, this dataset appropriately indicates the robustness of short-term trackers in real-world situations.
 For this reason, the proposed tracker uses its training set as the second dataset of hold-out set in the searching phase.
 As shown in Table~\ref{tab_results}, the CHASE improves the baseline results \cite{PrDiMP} by a margin of $1.9\%$, $2.3\%$, and $2.1\%$ in terms of \textit{area under curve} (AUC), normalized precision, and precision, respectively. \\ \textbf{TrackingNet \cite{TrackingNet}}: TrackingNet is a challenging in-the-wild tracking dataset consisting of $27$ classes of targets from YouTube videos.
 This dataset contains more than $30$K videos and $14.4$M frames, including $500$ videos for testing which the ground-truths are not publicly available.
 From Table~\ref{tab_results}, the MAML tracker \cite{Instance_Det_meta} has close results (better in precision metric) compared with the proposed tracker since it employs a modern object detector (i.e., FCOS \cite{FCOS}) and online domain adaptation to enhance discriminating target from non-target regions.
 However, the proposed CHASE tracker has achieved better results in terms of AUC and normalized precision, and it has improved the baseline results by a margin of $1\%$ in AUC and $1.4\%$ in precision metric. \\ \textbf{UAV-123 \cite{UAV123}}: UAV-123 is an challenging aerial-view tracking dataset consisting of $123$ videos, $113$K frames, and $9$ classes of targets captured from a low-altitude perspective.
 According to the results in Table~\ref{tab_results}, the proposed CHASE tracker outperforms the state-of-the-art visual trackers but also the baseline tracker \cite{PrDiMP} up to $1.2\%$ and $0.8\%$ in terms of success and precision rate metrics. \\ \textbf{VisDrone-2019-test-dev \cite{VisDrone2019}}: VisDrone-2019 also aims to track visual targets captured from aerial-view.
 It includes $35$ test videos ($112$K frames) from challenging scenarios such as abrupt camera motion, tiny targets, fast view-point change, and day/night conditions.
 Compared with the baseline \cite{PrDiMP}, the results of the CHASE tracker have improved up to $1.9\%$ in AUC and $2.3\%$ in precision rate.
 The COMET \cite{COMET} has obtained the best results employing the training set of VisDrone for its offline training and accurately designed modules for small object tracking.